tpks2711/Library-Management-System/README.md

 ### Designing the Interfaces for the project :
 Currently I started designing the interface for our Library Managment project, which I taking care of.

+### Learning test case writing and building database
+Currently I am working on buidling the database and thinking what should I need to test for testcases in java.